Alex Trebek: Pancreatic cancer and death

 On March 6, 2019, aged 78, Trebek announced that he had been diagnosed with stage IV pancreatic cancer.
 Trebek had been experiencing a persistent stomach ache before the diagnosis, but he did not recognize it as a symptom of the disease.
-In a prepared video announcement of the diagnosis, Trebek noted that his prognosis was poor but stated that he would aggressively fight the cancer in hopes of beating the odds and would continue hosting Jeopardy! for as long as he was able, joking that his contract obligated him to do so for three more years.
-Trebek updated the situation two months later, stating that he was responding exceptionally well to treatment and that some of the tumors had shrunk to half their previously observed size; Trebek credited the prayers and well wishes of his fans for the better-than-usual results and planned to undergo several more rounds of chemotherapy.
+In a prepared video announcement of the diagnosis, Trebek noted that his prognosis was poor, but stated that he would aggressively fight the cancer in hopes of beating the odds, and continue hosting Jeopardy! for as long as he was able, joking that his contract obligated him to do so for three more years.
+Trebek updated the situation two months later, stating that he was responding exceptionally well to treatment, and some of the tumors had shrunk to half their previously observed size; Trebek credited the prayers and well wishes of his fans for the better-than-usual results and planned to undergo several more rounds of chemotherapy.
 He finished that round of chemotherapy treatments in time to resume taping of the show in August 2019.
 Follow-up immunotherapy was ineffective, and Trebek resumed chemotherapy in September.

-On October 4, 2019, in an interview with CTV's Chief Anchor and Senior Editor Lisa LaFlamme, Trebek said: "I'm not afraid of dying" and "I've lived a good life, a full life, and I'm nearing the end of that life...
+On October 4, 2019, in an interview with CTV chief anchor and senior editor Lisa LaFlamme, Trebek said: "I'm not afraid of dying" and "I've lived a good life, a full life, and I'm nearing the end of that life...
 [I]f it happens, why should I be afraid [of] that?"
 In the same interview, Trebek noted that sores in his mouth, a side effect from the chemotherapy, were interfering with his ability to speak, noting that "there will come a point when they (fans and producers) will no longer be able to say, 'It's okay.'"
-In a December 2019 interview with ABC News, Trebek stated that he would begin looking at experimental treatments and chemotherapies, and that despite periods of severe pain and depression, he was still in good enough physical condition to handle construction projects.
+In a December 2019 interview with ABC News, Trebek stated that he would begin looking at experimental treatments and chemotherapies, and, despite periods of severe pain and depression, he was still in good enough physical condition to handle construction projects.
 Trebek also stated that he had already prepared an on-air farewell statement before his cancer diagnosis.